Antenatal and Postnatal Courses with UNLIMITED ACCESS from the comfort of your own home!

-Once purchased you will be sent a passcode to the email address you submitted (so double check for typos!).
-This will also give you an access link to view the course.
+Once purchased you will be sent a link to the email address you submitted (so double check for typos!).
 Please make sure you save the Email so that you can access the course multiple times, as the link is embedded within it.

 Please be advised that all work provided in this course is protected by my copyright and it is illegal to share, copy or re-purpose the materials for your own commercial use or with others.
 You are entitled to use these materials for your own personal use only.

 The information provided in this presentation is intended solely for general educational and for informational purposes only.
 It is neither intended nor implied to be a substitute for professional medical advice.

 Always seek the advice of your health care provider for any questions you may have regarding medical issues.